TOwInOK/uller/uller_macro/Readme.md

 # Uller Macro

-# Crate provide usefull iterface for uller crate
+# Crate provides a useful interface for the uller crate

 # Qller (default)
-## Macros for implement `MakeLink` in query style by using struct as prompt
+## Macros for implementing `MakeLink` in query style using a struct as input
 ### Example
 ```rust
   use uller::prelude;